 That will hold true in 2021 as we aim to emerge from COVID and enter into the recovery phase.
 As that happens, it’s crucial that strategies are suitably mapped out.
 Then, businesses can start to consider investing in new technologies and solutions that can help them achieve specific goals.

-While AI is a hot topic among digital marketers at the moment, don’t be fooled into thinking it’s a must-have if your strategy doesn’t truly require it.
+While AI is a hot topic in the email marketing trends conversation at the moment, don’t be fooled into thinking it’s a must-have if your strategy doesn’t truly require it.
 AI is of course already delivering significant improvements for some businesses.
 As Tim Watson explains, the principles behind email marketing will remain consistent whether you’re in a position to invest in AI technology or not.

 Tim is founder of email marketing consultancy Zettasphere and EOS Implementer at Traction Six.
 Experience includes Operations Director at Email Reaction and Marketing Director (fractional) in the US delivering a 310% revenue increase to $5m.
 Tim has 15 years of email marketing expertise with a heavily analytical approach to strategic choices.